animal-tree/Writing-stuff/Stuff32-Elaboration.md

 **Definition 4.** $($ Implication $A \rightarrow_1 B) =_1 (\exists A \rightarrow_1 \exists B)$.

 **Definition 5.** $($ Deduction/proof $A \rightarrow_n B) =_1 (\exists A \rightarrow_n \exists B)$.

+---

+Traditional equivalence is fully generalized to by this more-general definition of equivalence, meaning any previous use of equivalence may, to the best of our ability to tell, be substituted with this new one.